 In early 2012, D’Ann’s back broke and she collapsed.
 A tumor had infiltrated her vertebrae.
 Surgeons in a different health network removed the tumor and diagnosed her with multiple myeloma, a rare blood cancer.
 When she did not respond to the commonly used targeted therapy they prescribed, she was told her prognosis was not promising.
 In fact, her aggressive form of multiple myeloma was progressing.
 At 22, she was nearly 50 years younger than the average multiple myeloma patient, and her disease was considered high risk.

 Even though she was overwhelmed with a broken back and gloomy statistics, D’Ann remained optimistic and sought another opinion.
-She turned to the Froedtert & the Medical College of Wisconsin Cancer Network, meeting with Parameswaran Hari, MD, hematologist/oncologist and MCW faculty member.
+She turned to the Froedtert & the Medical College of Wisconsin Cancer Network.

 New Treatments, New Hope

-D’Ann was in remission after her allogeneic transplant in June 2013.
+She was in remission after her allogeneic transplant in June 2013.
 However, a biopsy in August 2019 showed an area of concern in her hip.
-Dr. Hari referred her to Hina Saeed, MD, a radiation oncologist and MCW faculty member.

-Dr. Saeed ordered a PET scan to look for multiple myeloma throughout D’Ann’s body, and the results showed two tiny lesions — in her hip and shoulder.
-Given D’Ann’s age and her positive response to prior treatment, Dr. Saeed recommended treating the lesions with the intent to cure, rather than simply managing symptoms or pain, which would be a palliative option.
+D'Ann's care team ordered a PET scan to look for multiple myeloma throughout her body, and the results showed two tiny lesions — in her hip and shoulder.
+Given D’Ann’s age and her positive response to prior treatment, the lesions were treated with the intent to cure, rather than to simply manage symptoms or pain, which would be a palliative option.
 While palliative treatment isn’t intended to cure cancer, it can be used to enhance a person’s comfort and reduce stress.

-After D’Ann received radiation therapy, Dr. Hari ran a highly sensitive test on her bone marrow that looks for one multiple myeloma cell in a million.
+After radiation therapy, a highly sensitive test was performed on her bone marrow — a test that looks for one multiple myeloma cell in a million.
 No disease was detectable.

 Convenient, Compassionate Care